spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

-During the post-processing step, the system runs through each grid position and constructs a 'best' flooding map from the time-series of data.
+During the post-processing step, the system runs through each grid position and constructs a 'best' flooding map from the time-series of data in each grid patch.
 These are then merged into a single file using a spatial disolve operartion.

-The following command is used to perform the time-aggregation and merge:
+The following command is used to perform the time-aggregation and spatial merge:

 ```
 # Aggregate and merge the predictions into a final flood map